 A further new feature for the Atego – and also available for the Actros and Axor model series – is an improved corrosion inhibitor for the frame, for instance during salt-intensive applications such as winter maintenance.
-Instead of applying tectyl, which stains easily, Mercedes-Benz now uses the transparent corrosion inhibitor Carlofon 81, which makes it easier to check the metal surfaces and is generally more aesthetically pleasing.
+Instead of applying tectyl, which stains easily, Mercedes-Benz now uses a transparent corrosion inhibitor (Carlofon 81), which makes it easier to check the metal surfaces and is generally more aesthetically pleasing.

 Zetros model series: specialist for heavy-duty off-road applications

 Robust volume-produced components

 Back in December 2009 Mercedes-Benz delivered the first Zetros for civilian use – to a Finnish company in the energy industry.
 Wherever a compact profile, high payload and excellent off-road capability are called for the new Zetros cab-behind-engine vehicle – which can be described as a continuation of the Unimog for higher gross vehicle weights – is met with enormous interest.
 Typical areas of application for this all-wheel-drive truck with 4 x 4 and 6 x 6 axle configurations are forestry and the energy industry, fire protection and disaster control, service in remote areas and expedition activities.
 Companies involved in the construction industry and surface and underground mining are also showing a keen interest.

 Mercedes-Benz supplies the Zetros with permanent all-wheel drive and a two-stage transfer case with an off-road ratio of 1 : 1.69 and differential locks on all axles.
 The two-axle version’s payload ranges from four to six tonnes and there is a choice of two gross vehicle weights: 16 or 18 tonnes, for which the model designation 1833 stands.

 Rapid supply of replacement parts worldwide – guaranteed